 In 2013, 38.3% of juvenile felony arrests in California were for property offenses, 26.9% for violent offenses, 20.9% for other offenses (e.g., weapons, hit-and-run), 11% for drug and alcohol offenses, and 2.8% for sex offenses.
 Statewide, boys account for the vast majority of juvenile felony arrests.

 - Policy Implications

 The juvenile justice system is responsible for protecting society from crime and delinquency, holding youth offenders accountable, and rehabilitating them.
 Policymakers within the justice, social services, and education systems can play a role in improving the way society addresses juvenile crime.
-Of the youth who enter California’s juvenile justice system, an estimated 40-70% have mental health issues (2).
-The process for adjudicating youth offenders often does not have the intended effect on crime control (1), and it does not always take into account the relative public safety risk or circumstances of individual youth (2).
-Within the first year after release, more than half of youth offenders are re-arrested within two years of release, and a sizable percentage are re-incarcerated (3).
+Of the youth who enter California’s juvenile justice system, an estimated 30% have mental health issues (1) The process for adjudicating youth offenders often does not have the intended effect on crime control, and it does not always take into account the relative public safety risk or circumstances of individual youth (2).
+Within the first year after release, more than half of youth offenders (55%) are re-arrested, and about a quarter (24%) are re-incarcerated (3).

 Policy options that could reduce juvenile felonies include:

 - Improving systems of care to address the mental health needs of juvenile offenders, from initial screening or assessment at first contact with the juvenile justice system to provision of appropriate treatment to incarcerated youth (1)

-- Addressing recidivism by reforming policies that increase the likelihood to re-offend, and providing services that decrease it (4), such as interpersonal skills training, behavioral programs, counseling, and community-based, family-style group homes tailored to the needs of the offenders (5).
+- Addressing recidivism by reforming policies that increase the likelihood to re-offend, and providing services that decrease it (4), such as cognitive behavioral therapy, behavioral programs, group counseling, mentoring and assistance in graduating high school (5).

 - Examining and improving existing policies for processing youth offenders through the juvenile justice system; policies should allow for case-specific assessment of the individual, the severity of the offense, the public safety risk posed by the youth, and the potential effects of system processing (1).

 Sources for this narrative: